 The Consulate Today

-The U.S. Consulate General in Guadalajara is responsible for consular services in the states of Jalisco, Aguascalientes, Colima, and Nayarit, while the Public Affairs Section and Foreign Commercial Service also work in Guanajuato, Michoacán, and Sinaloa.
-We have about 118 Mexican employees and 48 U.S. officers who work for the Departments of State, Commerce, Department of Agriculture, the Federal Bureau of Investigation, the Drug Enforcement Agency, and the Social Security Administration.
+The U.S. Consulate General in Guadalajara is responsible for consular services and press and cultural affairs in the states of Jalisco, Aguascalientes, Colima and Nayarit, while the foreign commercial service Office also covers Guanajuato, Michoacán and Sinaloa.
+We have about 118 Mexican employees and 48 U.S. officers who work for the Departments of State, Commerce, Department of Agriculture, the Federal Bureau of Investigation, the Drug Enforcement Administration, and the Social Security Administration and U.S. Marshal Service.

 The Visa Section is perhaps the best known of the Consulate’s services.
 It receives over 1,500 applicants for non-immigrant visas (tourist, business, student, temporary worker) each day.
 In the past several years the application process has changed with the addition of digital photos and fingerprints.
 These changes, along with the need to interview a high volume of applicants, require constant training for the staff in the use of new technology and the detection of fraudulent documents.